F.lux is a popular blue light filter program, but I personally hated several things about this program.

 With Iris, you can customize the keys of all shortcuts and most features from the Shortcuts page.

 While there is some part solution in the f.lux newest version in f.lux version 3 which in my opinion was actually simpler there was no way to pause and disable f.lux while certain programs like Photoshop are running.

 This is useful for designers and artists who need exact colors when they work with colors or paint something.

-In f.lux 3 there is no solution for this problem.
-In the newest f.lux 4 there is big improvement and you can select your latest programs from the tray menu
+In f.lux 3 there is no solution to this problem.
+In the newest f.lux 4, there is a big improvement and you can select your latest programs from the tray menu

-Iris has both this features available from the tray menu and from the main user interface.
+Iris has both these features available from the tray menu and from the main user interface.

 Iris also gives you the ability to add your own custom programs from a list.

 While the color pausers feature is useful, sometimes part screen blue light reduction is needed for long periods of work with colors.